legalthings/workflow-engine/README.md

 GET  /scenarios/{id}         Get a specific scenario POST /scenarios/{id}/meta    Update the meta information of the scenario

-GET  /processes              List all processes (filterable) POST /processes              Create a process (explictly) POST /processes/{id}/invoke  Invoke a system action
+GET  /processes/             List all processes (filterable) POST /processes/             Create a process (explictly) POST /processes/{id}/done    Invoke a system action if possible

-/responses +POST:            Submit a response for a running or new process
+POST /responses/             Submit a response for a running or new process
 ```

 See the [Live Contract specification](https://docs.livecontracts.io/) for the JSON format or scenarios and processes.